sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 Extraction and Redistribution)` as shown in the :ref:`table above <prepare-workloads>`:

   * If no partition is specified, the jobs will be scheduled on the normal partition  which has a maximum walltime of 120 hours and can run on any worker nodes.
   * Infinite partition jobs have a maximum walltime of 720 hours.
 Please note that you should run on this partition at your own risk.
-Jobs running on this partition can be killed without warning for system maintenances and we will not be responsible for data loss or loss of compute hours.
+Jobs running on this partition can be killed without warning for system maintenance and we will not be responsible for data loss or loss of compute hours.
   * Short partition is meant for testing jobs.
 It allows for 2 jobs per user with 8 cores max per job and 12 hours max walltime.
   * Interactive partition is meant for testing jobs and has 12 hours maximum walltime.
   * GPU V100 contains 1 Nvidia V100 (32GB) card per node.